contensis/contensis.github.io/docs-src/content-types/setting-a-preview-page-for-entries.md

 # Setting up a preview page for entries
-If you want to enable a preview pagefor your entries then you'll need to provide a URL to a page that contains a razor view, that will render your content.
+If you want to enable a preview page for your entries then you'll need to provide a URL to a page that contains a razor view, that will render your content.

 1. Open the content type you want to set a preview page for by pressing the **Edit** button in the *Content Type Listing* screen.
 2. When the *Content Type Builder* opens, the settings for the content type are displayed in the *Details* panel.